brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.20.2 =
-* Fix: Heading Color issue on front end in all the blocks.
+* Fix: Heading Color issue in some blocks when used with Cover block.

 = 1.20.1 =
 * Fix: Content Timeline - Content not being saved issue.